-Elisa Tognozzi and Donatella Melucci, Piazza First Ed., by Heinle Cengage Edition.
+Piazza First edition, by Elisa Tognozzi and donatella Melucci, Heinle Cengage Edition.
 Depending on the progress and interests of the class, your teacher will occasionally hand out copied extracts from the texts cited in the Recommended Readings list below.
 In addition, you are highly recommended to purchase a Italian/English-English/Italian dictionary, and to bring it with you to all lessons.
 Consult your instructor for recommendations.